rayon-rs/rayon/README.md

 To see Rayon in action, check out the `rayon-demo` directory, which includes a number of demos of code using Rayon.
-For example, run this command to get a visualization of an n-body simulation.
+For example, run this command to get a visualization of an N-body simulation.
 To see the effect of using Rayon, press `s` to run sequentially and `p` to run in parallel.